 The Taupo WWTP was constructed and commissioned in 1974.
 It is a conventional plant with primary sedimentation, trickling filters, secondary sedimentation and anaerobic digestion and dewatering of solids.
 The treated effluent discharge from the plant in those days was directly to the Waikato River.
 This is the longest river in New Zealand and its source is Lake Taupo and it reaches the coast just south of Auckland city.
 This was not culturally acceptable and over time the Council became uncomfortable with this approach and in 1993 it was decided to investigate and plan to dispose of the effluent to land.

-In 1994 150 hectares of farm land was purchased just outside of the town and an irrigation system was established using Hunter Pop Up Sprinklers.
+In 1994, 150 hectares of farm land was purchased just outside of the town and an irrigation system was established using Hunter Pop Up Sprinklers.
 A 50m none irrigation buffer zone was required around the outside of the farm and this reduced the irrigation area to 136 hectares.
 A new pump station was built at the WWTP and a rising main was laid to the farm.
 This rising main is about 4km long.
 TDC sowed the pasture with a rye grass species that was recommended for irrigation by Agresearch & Development.
 The LDS farm was commissioned in 1995.

 The plan was to run a “Cut & Carry” operation.
 This means the grass would take up the applied nutrients and would be harvested into silage bales and sold outside the catchment of Lake Taupo to farmers for stock feed.
 This effectively removes the nutrients from the catchment.
 This currently works well but took some time for the bales to be accepted by farmers.
 The bales were sold well below the market value to attract people to try them.
 Now we have a demand for them that is greater than our supply.